CI/CD development guidelines

 The component that processes a pipeline is ProcessPipelineService, which is responsible for moving all the pipeline’s jobs to a completed state.
 When a pipeline is created, all its jobs are initially in created state.
 This services looks at what jobs in created stage are eligible to be processed based on the pipeline structure.
 Then it moves them into the pending state, which means they can now be picked up by a runner.
 After a job has been executed it can complete successfully or fail.
 Each status transition for job within a pipeline triggers this service again, which looks for the next jobs to be transitioned towards completion.
 While doing that, ProcessPipelineService updates the status of jobs, stages and the overall pipeline.

 On the right side of the diagram we have a list of runners connected to the GitLab instance.
-These can be shared runners, group runners, or project runners.
+These can be instance runners, group runners, or project runners.
 The communication between runners and the Rails server occurs through a set of API endpoints, grouped as the Runner API Gateway.

 We can register, delete, and verify runners, which also causes read/write queries to the database.
 After a runner is connected, it keeps asking for the next job to execute.
 This invokes the RegisterJobService which picks the next job and assigns it to the runner.
 At this point the job transitions to a running state, which again triggers ProcessPipelineService due to the status change.
 For more details read Job scheduling).